 Whether their own vehicle is in the shop or they are on vacation and want to drive a vehicle to get them to each stop along their itinerary, renting a car is a popular alternative to using rideshare platforms or public transportation.
 Renting a car comes with a lot of responsibility to bring the car back in good condition.
 However, when an accident occurs, you may be wondering what to do next.

-Wooten, Kimbrough, Damaso & Dennis is an award-winning car accident law firm helping clients in Orlando, Florida.
+Wooten, Kimbrough, Damaso & Dennis are award-winning Orlando car accident attorneys helping clients in Orlando, Florida.
 If you have been involved in a rental car accident in Florida, you may be wondering who is responsible.

 Steps to Take After a Florida Rental Car Accident